ooghre/LiamsRescue/README.md

 # LiamsRescue
 Liam's Rescue is a mobile arcade style game for android devices.
-The game follows the main character Liam as he evades obstacles on route to save his friend from capture
+The game follows the main character Liam as he evades obstacles on route to save his friend from capture.
+This game is an example app to use to practice several android concepts

 By Tobore and Michael.